harry2141985/DiffFace/README.md

 Input images are aligned and cropped into data/aligned folder, to be processed by the learning models.

 default=512

+### --merge_only
+If present, the program will only launch the merging process, no cropping or editing will be performed

+## --merge_crop_only
+If present, the program will launc the crop/align and merging processes, no editing will be performed

 ## License
 This licence allows for academic and non-commercial purpose only.
 The entire project is under the CC-BY-NC 4.0 license.